Chapter Fourteen – Joshua

 Nate said, “I wish that more people could see your two families.
 Maybe they would stop saying such mean things about gays or trying to discriminate against them.”

-“Nate, I agree that most reasonable people would stop their harassment of gays but there are so many religious zealots who have made it their mission to eradicate gays from the world.
-Even if they were to see how wonderful gay parents are with their children, they would never admit that gays are capable of raising children just as well as straight couples if not better,” Paula said.
+“Nate, I agree most reasonable people would stop their harassment of gays but there are so many religious zealots who have made it their mission to eradicate gays from the world.
+Even if they were to see how wonderful gay parents are with their children, they would never admit gays are capable of raising children just as well as straight couples if not better,” Paula said.

 Zach said, “The religious leaders of this country have tried to dehumanize gays.
 Their aim is to get society to accept the fact that it’s okay to discriminate against gays.
 Gays are being victimized at the hands of these so called “Christian” ministers along with their many followers.”